 CO2 tables sound technical, but they’re simple.
 You’re training your body to tolerate higher CO2 levels.
 The beauty is you can do this on your couch.

-Never do breath-hold training in water alone.
+Important: never do breath-hold training in water alone.
 I do tables while watching TV or during work breaks.
 Safe and effective.
+Zero excuses not to do it.

 The Pre-Dive Routine That Actually Matters